-То view all the drinking data collected the Essex Fells visit water quality by https://www9.state.ni.us/DEP_WaterWatch_public/index.jsp and enter NJ0706001 for the PWSID.
+all collected To view the drinking water quality data by the Essex Fells visit https://www9.state.nj.us/DEP WaterWatch public/index.jsp and enter NJ0706001 for the PWSID.
 To view the drinking water quality data collected by the Borough of North Caldwell, enter NJ0715001 for the PWSID.
 Please note that North Caldwell, as a purchaser of water, is not required to monitor for PFAS.